patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ## Events
-- `pfe-navigation-expanded-item`: Fires when any dropdown is opened, in `event.detail` it will have a reference to:
+- `pfe-navigation:expanded-item`: Fires when any dropdown is opened, in `event.detail` it will have a reference to:
   - `toggle` element, the button that opens the dropdown
   - `pane` the dropdown element
   - `parent` the `pfe-navigation` element
-- `pfe-navigation-collapsed-item`: Fires when any dropdown is closed which may be because another one was open.
-It will have the same references as `pfe-navigation-expanded-item`.
+- `pfe-navigation:collapsed-item`: Fires when any dropdown is closed which may be because another one was open.
+It will have the same references as `pfe-navigation:expanded-item`.
 - `pfe-shadow-dom-event`: Fires when an element is clicked inside of a dropdown in the shadow root.
 This is for analytics to properly categorize and report the event. `event.detail` has:
   - `target` Element clicked
   - `parent` the `pfe-navigation` element